Zefan-Cai/Zefan-Cai.github.io/_pages/about.md

 ---

 - Kewen Wu, whose chinese name is 武可雯, is a senior undergraduate student in Tsinghua University, Beijing, China.
-- Her research interests lie in Computer vison and Cognitive Science, especially in physical dynamics understanding and reasoning domain.
+- Her research interests lie in Computer Vison and Cognitive Science, especially in physical dynamics understanding and reasoning domain.